Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 ADHD Awareness and Strategies for Youth Workers

-This training will expand your current understanding of ADHD.
-Knowing the facts will help dispel old myths about ADHD causes so you can be a better resource for young people.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is one of the most common neurodevelopmental disorders of childhood.
+ADHD affects how the brain grows and develops.
+As a youth worker, you could be a key part of the support network for a young person with ADHD.
+This training will expand your understanding of ADHD.
+Knowing the facts will help dispel myths about ADHD so you can be a better resource for young people.
 You’ll be better able to appreciate the strengths of young people with ADHD and better equipped to address their unique challenges.

 The Incremental Strategy of Harm Reduction in Youth Work